 I was born in Bordeaux.
 So it is very simple.
 My father, my mother and my brother were musical.
 Everybody.
 All of them were musicians.
 My mother was a piano player.
 She was playing in the opera in Bordeaux and she was the solfège teacher in the conservatory in Bordeaux.
 My father played flute and my brother played violin.
 He played in the Opéra de Paris as a violinist.

 Originally, I played the piano.
-I wanted to be a pianist, but when I was twelve years old I had an accident: a truck smashed my left elbow.
+I wanted to be a professional concert pianist, but when I was twelve years old I had an accident: a truck smashed my left elbow.
 And after that I couldn’t go on playing piano, because the position on the keyboard was too hard for me; I couldn’t move my wrist in a certain way anymore.
 So I had to quit my piano studies.
 I kept playing piano, but I knew that I couldn’t be a professional pianist.

 Instead, I decided to play an instrument where you don’t use the left hand, so I learned trumpet.
 But at the same time, also I learned percussion also because I was very interested in jazz and I wanted to play drums, so I managed to build up a kind special technique in spite of my wrist to be able to play.
 And after that, a succession of particular circumstances pushed me in the direction of percussion.
 So I went to the conservatory in Paris and got my prize there, studying with Félix Passerone.
 And after that, I was a percussion player.
 (Laughter)